 After spending 41 years living in a very old fashioned family farm environment, Valerie suddenly was living in suburbia.
 Valerie and John Hanson met, and then married, at the local Book Nook and Java Shop.
-Together, they created Bygone Basics, as it was originally named, together.
+Together, they created Bygone Basics, as it was originally named.
 It was born in suburban Whitehall, Michigan.
 The Hansons love taking cooking vacations while they travel to get a true feel for the “flavor” of an area.
 It began when they engaged a Mexican woman in Cozumel, MX to demonstrate her own generational culinary knowledge.
 Of that, and the existing passion for their own mid-west US heritage, Bygone Basics was created in early 2009.

-Valerie, with degrees in business, computers, and accounting, has successfully run businesses as the executive.
+Valerie, with degrees in culinary, business, computers, food processing, and accounting, has successfully run businesses as the executive.
 And, John, with a technical position at a local company, and many years of re-modeling experience.
 As a result, they knew they could create this very unique niche company that began as a way to teach local families the value of traditional cost saving and health beneficial home arts (canning, baking, gardening, and integrating small farm animals into a life-style) and has become a tourist destination for culinary tourism.
 Guests arrive from all over the U.S.A (and 22 other countries…and counting) for an immersion experience in heritage mid-Western culinary and lifestyle traditions.

 As a result of high quality and interesting subjects, the experiential business soon outgrew the suburban Whitehall residence and the Hansons searched for a suitable home for their culinary arts business that embraced historical traditions.
 A perfect place was found.
-The Hansons and Bygone Basics moved to Montague where they had a few acres and a big historic home.
+The Hansons and Bygone Basics moved in late 2010 to Montague where they had a few acres and a big historic home.
 It needed a lot of work, but they succeeded in transforming the big house, adding a bed and breakfast in the process.